iyear/tdl/docs/command/tdl_chat_export.md

 ```
   -c, --chat string     chat id or domain
-      --from int        timestamp of the starting message
+      --from int        starting message
   -h, --help            help for export
+      --msg             the format for from&to is message id
   -o, --output string   output JSON file path (default "tdl-export.json")
+      --time            the format for from&to is timestamp
-      --to int          timestamp of the ending message, default value is NOW
+      --to int          ending message, default value is NOW/LATEST
 ```

 ### Options inherited from parent commands